budul100/PrismTaskPanes/README.md

 These elements must be registered by using regasm.exe with the parameter /codebase.

-## Common helpers
+## View

-The relevant helper packages can be found on the following locations:
+The relevant view packages can be found on the following locations:

-* Package for common values on [https://www.nuget.org/packages/budul.PrismTaskPanes.Commons](https://www.nuget.org/packages/budul.PrismTaskPanes.Commons)
+* Package for common values on [https://www.nuget.org/packages/budul.PrismTaskPanes.View](https://www.nuget.org/packages/budul.PrismTaskPanes.View)

 ## How-To